Student Grievance Procedure

 Grievances involving an instructor or staff member should first be discussed with the individual involved.

 Complaints involving a policy or class should first be discussed with the individual enforcing that policy or the class instructor.

 The student can expect to receive a response within three (3) Business Days from the appropriate party involved in the incident.

-If Step 1 fails to yield a mutually agreeable resolution, then the student must submit, in writing, to the Department Head, Director of Education, or Vice Provost a descriptions of the actions taken to resolve the matter in Step 1.
+If Step 1 fails to yield a mutually agreeable resolution, then the student must submit, in writing, to the Department Head, University Dean or designee, or Provost a descriptions of the actions taken to resolve the matter in Step 1.
 The description should be provided no later than ten (10) Business Days after receiving a response from Step 1.

-The student will receive a written response within five (5) Business Days after the receipt of the description by the Department Head, Director of Education, or Vice Provost.
+The student will receive a written response within five (5) Business Days after the receipt of the description by the Department Head, University Dean or designee, or Provost.
 The response will include the findings, reasoning, and conclusions.

 If Step 2 fails to yield a mutually agreeable resolution, then the student may choose to file a formal grievance of the matter.
 If the student chooses to file a formal grievance, it is strongly recommended that the student files the grievance upon receiving the decision upon completion of Step 2, but no later than ten (10) Business Days after receiving the decision in Step 2.

 To file a formal grievance, the student must submit a ‘Grievance Submission Form’ available either via the Virtual Campus or the Student Portal to the Office of the Ombudsman.